-Do Not Underestimate The High Costs of Under Performers
+Do Not Underestimate The High Cost of Under Performers

 Why “Nice” By Itself Does Not Work

 Of course all leaders should treat people with dignity and respect – that is just a ticket to play the leadership game.
-But too many inexperienced leaders think “nice” means not rocking the boat or enforcing consequences for substandard performance.
+But too many inexperienced leaders think “nice” means not rocking the boat or enforcing consequences for substandard performance at work.
 This perception can be especially true for those team members who are well-liked or have been around a long time.

 But the negative consequences of holding on to team members who lag behind in the performance or behavior race are daunting.
 Under-performers and cultural misfits decrease both morale and productivity.